BlueGummi/belle/README.md

 ### Roadmap

+Ordered from easy to complex

-- [ ] Implement error handling for codegen errors on the assembler
+- [ ] Implement error line printing for codegen errors on the assembler

+- [ ] Make colored disassembling consistent

+- [ ] Implement address printing for the disassembler

+- [ ] Implement hex printing for the disassembler

+- [ ] Fix formatter unsafety

 - [ ] Finish tutorials

+- [ ] Forth-like language + compiler